cdapio/cdap-integration-tests/README.rst

   ApplicationClient appClient = new ApplicationClient(getClientConfig(), getRestClient());
   appClient.list(new NamespaceId("myns"));

+If the artifacts being tested are under development, they should be loaded into the target CDAP instance prior to starting the test.

 Running Tests
 -------------
 To run integration tests against a remote CDAP instance, execute::

   mvn clean test -DinstanceUri=<HostAndPort>

+For local development, ``HostAndPort`` should be ``http://localhost:11015``, which is the default root url for the CDAP API.

 Note that the CDAP instance against which the integration tests are run must have unrecoverable reset enabled.